Interpolating with generalized Assouad dimensions: Stochastically self-similar sets

 \subsection{Large deviations of Galton--Watson processes}

 Define $\gamma$ such that $m^\gamma = N$.
 Note that $\gamma\geq 1$ with equality only occurring when $m=N$, i.e.\ when $X = N$ is constant almost surely.
-In this section, we will prove \cref{it:GW-large-deviations}, which we reproduce here for the convenience of the reader. \begin{restatement}{it:GW-large-deviations} Let $Z_k$ be a Galton--Watson process with offspring random variable $X$ which is not almost surely constant.
+In this section, we will prove \cref{p:GW-large-deviations}, which we reproduce here for the convenience of the reader. \begin{restatement}{p:GW-large-deviations} Let $Z_k$ be a Galton--Watson process with offspring random variable $X$ which is not almost surely constant.
 Assume that its probability generating function $f$ is a polynomial of degree $2\leq N <\infty$ and $m\coloneqq \E(X)>1$.
 Define $\gamma$ such that $m^\gamma = N$.
 Then for all $1<t<\gamma$, all $\eps>0$ sufficiently small, and all $k \in \N$,

 with the implicit constants depending only on $t$ and $\eps$. \end{restatement} Before proceeding with a proof of this result, we remark that similar results have been known for a long time.
 However, they often concern estimates on the limiting variable $W \coloneqq \lim_k Z_k / m^k$, which exists almost surely.
-In particular, Harris \cite{har1948} showed that
+In particular, Harris \cite{zbl:0041.45603} showed that

 where $H$ is a continuous, positive, and multiplicatively periodic function (cf.\ \cref{thm:polybound} below).
-The probabilistic analogue was derived by Biggins \& Bingham \cite{bb1993}, who showed that
+The probabilistic analogue was derived by Biggins \& Bingham \cite{zbl:0796.60090}, who showed that

-While the behaviour of $W$ can be related back to that of $W_k\coloneqq Z_k/m^k$, see e.g.~\cite{ath1994}, we needed explicit bounds on the rate of convergence and have given a self-contained account here.
-Further results are known on the tail behaviour of $W$, even if $X$ is not finitely supported, or even heavy-tailed, see for example \cite{fw2009} and \cite{wdk2013}.
-We point out \cite[Theorems 3 \& 4]{wdk2013} in particular, which characterizes the behaviour of $\Prob\left( W_k>x \right)$ for more general distributions.
+Further extensions have been proved in \cite{zbl:1032.60048}.
+While the behaviour of $W$ can be related back to that of $W_k\coloneqq Z_k/m^k$, see e.g.~\cite{zbl:0806.60068}, we needed explicit bounds on the rate of convergence and give a self-contained account here.
+Further results are known on the tail behaviour of $W$, even if $X$ is not finitely supported, or even heavy-tailed, see for example \cite{zbl:1175.60075} and \cite{zbl:1290.60087}.
+We point out \cite[Theorems 3 \& 4]{zbl:1290.60087} in particular, which characterizes the behaviour of $\Prob\left( W_k>x \right)$ for more general distributions.

-It is plausible that \cref{it:GW-large-deviations} can be similarly sharpened through the application of a suitable renewal theorem.
-However, the bounds in \cref{it:GW-large-deviations} are sufficient to establish our Borel--Cantelli lemma for trees (\cref{thm:TreeBC}) so we have not attempted this here.
+It is plausible that \cref{p:GW-large-deviations} can be similarly sharpened through the application of a suitable renewal theorem.
+However, the bounds in \cref{p:GW-large-deviations} are sufficient to establish our Borel--Cantelli lemma for trees (\cref{l:tree-bc}) so we have not attempted this here.

 Our large deviations result depends fundamentally on the following asymptotic result for polynomial functions.
 Recall that $f_k$ denotes the $k$-fold composition of the probability generating function $f$. \begin{lemma} Let $f$ be a probability generating function of degree $2 \leq N <\infty$.
 Let $\eps>0$ and assume $m = f'(1)>1$ and $m<N$.
 Then for all $s\in (0,1)$,